Elan456/Elan456/README.md

 - Hi, I’m @Elan456
-- I work on games, a little AI, and any interesting ideas that come to mind.
-- Currently, I work a lot on flight code for Clemson's rocket engineering club
+- I work on games, research projects, and avionics code for rocketry.
 - How to reach me ...
 telan4892@gmail.com